 In general, “what’s going on” is that there are some work circles of volunteers beginning to look at how Recovery Dharma might function.
-You can CLICK HERE for more information about those Circles—including their purpose, their current activities, and who to contact.
+More information about the circles—including their purpose, their current activities, and who to contact, is available.

 Some circles have started to meet, while others are still in the process of organization.
 The Literature Circle is brainstorming and taking community input about new materials to support Recovery Dharma, and is working on a newsletter to be distributed by email and social media.
 The Governance Circle has already set in motion new bylaws and a plan for elections to ensure community representation and involvement, and these ideas were shared in email, on Facebook and in Zoom calls for discussion.
 When the other circles have some ideas to share, it will probably look pretty similar to that.
 We are hoping to close the transitional period with some visions for the permanent Board to consider.